 What we did

 We started by watching episode 3 of Liberty’s Kids.
 After watching the episode we did copy work with the names of the 13 colonies.
 We then discussed the colonies and what it meant that multiple colonies helped Boston with food.
-For this you could easily assign each child a certain amount of food and then have them share when the child who is Boston runs out.
+For this, you could easily assign each child a certain amount of food and then have them share when the child who is in Boston runs out of Boston to escape.

 From here we discussed the tar and feathers portion of the episode.
 We took this a step further and discussed bullying.
 After our discussion the children did the accompanying page.